-In the past decades accurate and stable schemes for hyperbolic systems of conservation laws have been subject to intensive research and there a tremendous progress towards reliable and efficient schemes has been observed leading in turn to a number of applications even outside classical gas dynamics.
-However, in practical applications usually measurement errors have to be taken into account and hence, the deterministic nature of the formulation changes.
+In the past decades accurate and stable schemes for hyperbolic systems of conservation laws have been subject to intensive research and there has been tremendous progress towards reliable and efficient schemes leading in turn to a number of applications even outside classical gas dynamics.
+However, in practical applications measurement errors usually have to be taken into account and hence, the deterministic nature of the formulation changes.
 Those errors might be modeled as stochastic uncertainties in the input and are usually treated within a probabilistic framework.
 Moreover, epistemic uncertainties arise, when the considered mathematical models do not exactly describe the true physical reality.
 When the underlying model is not known exactly, but is given by a probability law or by statistical moments, the deterministic case is extended to the stochastic case.